 So how do we use it?
-Rather than comparing yourself to pictures of celebrities or fruit, which can leave you feeling unsure if you’ve arrived at the right conclusion, we’re using Oprah’s fashion expert Bradley Bayou’s foolproof technique.
-Bayou’s system uses maths—it is a little intensive, but we’ll walk you through it—to double-check that you’ve found your real figure.
+Rather than comparing yourself to pictures of celebrities or fruit shapes (which can leave you feeling unsure if you’ve arrived at the right conclusion), we’re using Oprah’s fashion expert Bradley Bayou’s foolproof technique.
+Bayou’s system uses maths—it is a little intense, but we’ll walk you through it—to double-check that you’ve found your real figure.

 We’re limiting this article to four common types for simplicity’s sake, but for a more in-depth look at every shape and size, check out Bayou’s The Science of Sexy, where he gives tips on how to dress 48 different figures.
 Also, keep in mind that no matter what your size is, you can have any of the below four outlines; it’s more about how your weight (whatever it may be) is distributed.

 With that said, get out your tape measure and scroll down for the brilliant body shape calculator.